 Workers Compensation Insurance is one of those coverages that some businesses overlook when it comes to Business Insurance.
 It is often asked, is it required?
 The answer is, no, the State of Texas does not require you to have it.
 However, some companies you do business with, or businesses that you want to do business with, may require it.
 So there you go, pretty straight forward, right?
 Well, it might not be required, but I highly recommend Workers Compensation.

 I think a lot of businesses feel they don't need it, because they use subcontractors.
 Taking the stance that they are not technically employees, so they don't need it.
 As a business owner, you have to ask yourself, are they acting as employees?
 Do they show up representing your company?
 Are they doing work and collecting money on your behalf?
+If the answer is yes, the courts have pretty much already determined that they are your employees.
 Just a few things to ponder when trying to figure out who needs Workers Compensation coverage.

 You still might be thinking it's not necessary and your employees are not at risk.
 Here's a list of 5 leading causes of work place injury taken from the U.S. Bureau of Labor Statistics and National Academy of Social Insurance: